conondaFCC/hello-world/modelio.md

 * Create new java project in Modelio, *don't give it the same name like an possible package name in Eclipse (com.dontusethatname.java)*
 * set path to Eclipse package (this will be the source for the .java files), go to Configuration > Modules >  Java Designer, select directories > code generation path to location of Eclipse project > package
 * synchronise package folder (see more detailed explanation below when unclear)
-* model classes with attributes, constructors and methods (Configuration > modules > Java Designer > directories > code generation path)
+* model classes with attributes, constructors and methods aka add class elements etc. to the package, then save
 * create java files via package, select Java Designer > generate
 * switch to Eclipse, write code for existing Methods and constructors, save files
 * switch to Modelio, update, select package > Java Designer > update model from source